-Much has been written about the Newdigate swarm in recent weeks and months, but we feel that whilst it cannot be proven that there is defined causal link between the earthquakes and oil exploration activities, this link cannot be disproven either.
+Much has been written about the Newdigate swarm… Whilst it cannot be proven that there is a defined causal link between the earthquakes and oil exploration activities, this link cannot be disproven either.
 And the fact that there was no observed seismic activity before drilling for hydrocarbons began at Horse Hill is, in itself, probably the strongest indicator that there is indeed a causal link.
 This blog sets out the evidence.
 We invite you to come to your own conclusions.

 The Times Open Letter & OGA Workshop

 Following the summer 2018 sequence the Times published an open letter from four leading academic geologists on both sides of the “fracking” debate, including Professor Richard Selley – a Brockham resident.
 The letter called for a moratorium on all drilling, re-injection and flow-testing in the affected area.

 This demand was ignored, but the Oil & Gas Authority (OGA) held a workshop on 3 October 2018, including the letter signatories, other academics, regulators, and industry people, and chaired by the BGS.
 Participants concluded that, based on the evidence presented, there was no causal link between the seismic events and oil and gas activity.
 One person disagreed.
 More on this below.

 The BGS used the Davis and Frohlich (1993) test to determine whether the tremors were induced.
 It limited its analysis to fluid injections and production activity and concluded the causes were natural because 1) injection at Brockham was only of low volumes and too far away, and 2) there had been no injection or production at Horse Hill prior to the onset of earthquakes on 1 April 2018.
 Here are the key sections from its report: